-Mark Solomon is a founding partner in the Firm's San Diego office and leads its international litigation practice.
-Over the last 27 years, he has regularly represented United States- and United Kingdom-based pension funds and asset managers in class and non-class securities litigation in federal and state courts throughout the United States.
-He has been admitted to the Bars of England and Wales (Barrister), Ohio, and California, but now practices exclusively in California, as well as in various United States federal district and appellate courts.
+Mark Solomon is a founding and managing partner of the Firm and leads its international litigation practice.
+Over the last 29 years, he has regularly represented United States and United Kingdom-based pension funds and asset managers in class and non-class securities litigation in federal and state courts throughout the United States.
+He was first admitted to the Bar of England and Wales as a Barrister (he is non-active) and is an active member of the Bars of Ohio, California, and various United States federal district and appellate courts.

-Solomon has spearheaded the prosecution of many significant securities fraud cases.
-He has obtained multi-hundred million dollar recoveries for plaintiffs in pre-trial settlements and significant corporate governance reforms designed to limit recidivism and promote appropriate standards.
-He litigated, through the rare event of trial, the securities class action against Helionetics Inc. and its executives, where he won a \$15.4 million federal jury verdict.
-Prior to the most recent financial crisis, he was instrumental in obtaining some of the first mega-recoveries in the field in California and Texas, serving as co-lead counsel in In re Informix Corp.
+Since 1993, Solomon has spearheaded the prosecution of many significant securities fraud cases.
+He has obtained multi-hundred million-dollar recoveries for plaintiffs in pre-trial settlements and significant corporate governance reforms designed to limit recidivism and promote appropriate standards.
+Prior to the most recent financial crisis, he was instrumental in obtaining some of the first mega-recoveries in the field in California and Texas, serving in the late 1990s and early 2000s as class counsel in In re Informix Corp.
 Sec.
-Litig.
-(N.D.
-Cal.) and recovering \$131 million for Informix investors; and serving as co-lead counsel in Schwartz v.
-TXU Corp.
-(N.D.
-Tex.), where he helped obtain a recovery of over \$149 million for a class of purchasers of TXU securities.
+Litig. in the federal district court for the Northern District of California, and recovering \$131 million for Informix investors; and serving as class counsel in Schwartz v.
+TXU Corp. in the federal district court for the Northern District of Texas, where he helped obtain a recovery of over \$149 million for a class of purchasers of TXU securities as well as securing important governance reforms.
+He litigated and tried the securities class action In re Helionetics, Inc. Sec.
+Litig., where he won a \$15.4 million federal jury verdict in the federal district court for the Central District of California.

 Solomon is currently counsel to a number of pension funds serving as lead plaintiffs in cases throughout the United States.
-For instance, Solomon represented the Norfolk County Council, as Administering Authority of the Norfolk Pension Fund, in Hsu v.
-Puma Biotechnology, Inc. where, after three weeks of trial, the Fund obtained a jury verdict in favor of the class against the company and its CEO.
-He also represented the British Coal Staff Superannuation Scheme and the Mineworkers' Pension Scheme in Smilovits v.
-First Solar, Inc. in which the class recently recovered \$350 million on the eve of trial.
-The settlement is fifth-largest PSLRA settlement ever recovered in the Ninth Circuit.
+He represents the UK's Norfolk Pension Fund in Hsu v.
+Puma Biotechnology, Inc. where, in the federal district court for the Central District of California, after three weeks of trial, the Fund obtained a jury verdict valued at over \$54 million in favor of the class against the company and its CEO.
+Solomon also represents Norfolk Pension Fund in separate class actions currently pending against Apple Inc. and Apple executives in the federal district court for the Northern District of California and against Anadarko Petroleum Corporation and former Anadarko executives in the federal district court for the Southern District of Texas.
+He represented the British Coal Staff Superannuation Scheme and the Mineworkers' Pension Scheme in Smilovits v.
+First Solar, Inc. in the federal district court for the District of Arizona, in which the class recently recovered \$350 million on the eve of trial.
+That settlement is the fifthlargest recovered in the Ninth Circuit since the advent in 1995 of statutory reforms to securities litigation that established the current legal regime.
+Solomon also represents the same coal industry funds in the recently filed class action against Citrix Inc. and Citrix executives in the federal district court for the Southern District of Florida, and he represents North East Scotland Pension Fund in a class action pending against Under Armour and Under Armour executives in the federal district court for the District of Maryland.
+In addition, he is currently representing Los Angeles County Employees Retirement Association in a class action pending against FirstEnergy and FirstEnergy executives in the federal district court for the Southern District of Ohio and he is representing Strathclyde Pension Fund in a class action pending against Bank OZK and its CEO in the federal district court for the Eastern District of Arkansas.